 Do you host your WordPress website on Windows Server IIS?
 And are you having trouble with your web.config?
 I often receive questions about how to use a web.config file in WordPress on Windows Server, and which settings are important for a WordPress site.
-Maybe it’s because I’m a WordPress on IIS enthusiast, so here is my web.config for your convenience (really, it’s not that special).Continue reading
+Maybe it’s because I’m a WordPress on Windows Server IIS enthusiast, so here is my web.config for your convenience (really, it’s not that special).Read More »My WordPress web.config

-How to display WordPress tags with commas in them?
-Normally, in a WordPress post all tags are comma seperated: php, wordpress, functions.php.
-But what if you want to use a tag with commas in it?
-For instance cafe, bar, restaurants.
+How to use a tag with a comma in it in WordPress?
+Normally, in WordPress all tags are comma seperated: php, wordpress, website, functions.php.
+But what if you need to use a tag with commas in it?
+For instance “cafe, bar, restaurants“.
 Easy, create a filter in your WordPress

 Learn how to replace content in your MySQL database in bulk with MySQL REPLACE.
 Sometimes it’s useful to know how to bulk edit content in your WordPress MySQL database, using MySQL’s REPLACE() function.
 Here is how to string replace content in WordPress

 wp_posts table to bulk edit WordPress posts through MySQL.

 How to configure TLS for SMTP email in WordPress.
 I was suprised WordPress is not able to send email using an SMTP server out-of-the-box.
 Not to mention using authenticated SMTP or TLS transport for security.
 A quick Google search showed me multiple plugins to handle this, but I wanted to create something myself.
 Here is how to override the

 wp-mail() function and send email using authenticated SMTP and StartTLS from WordPress.